 I know: You worked hard to make your copy perfect before you even sent it to your design partner.
 And design can be flexible.
 But remember that copy needs to be flexible, too.
 Sometimes the copy you’ve written just won’t fit within a design no matter how hard the designer tries, and you need to be willing to change it.

-Now, there should be some give and take too, of course; it can’t just be you making all of the changes.
+Now, there should be some give and take, too, of course; it can’t just be you making all the changes.
 But you’ll find that there are some scenarios when you have to adjust your copy.
 It’s not a matter of your designer not working with you—it’s just a matter of your copy not fitting in the design.

 5. They want to work with you, not just get your copy doc.